Clinicians Q & A

 Given the current concerns around availability of IVIG, and how often we give steroids for other indications, would it now be appropriate to consider steroids early in the course?

 IVIG and aspirin are the essential first line treatments for Kawasaki Disease.
 A rapid, systemic approach to the early reduction of fever and “switching off” of inflammatory processes is the aim.
 Corticosteroids have been shown to be very helpful as an additional therapy, in children who are in high risk groups or who fail to respond to IVIG.
+Children in Japan, where Kawasaki Disease is of increased frequency, have benefited from steroid use upfront.

 Does the fever have to be continuous for the 4-5 days?